The Cyclades · Naxos

 Shallow, calm water — good for small kids

-InsiderAgios Georgios's sand is browner and the water shallower than Agios Prokopios — better for families with small kids, less of a postcard for couples.
-Ask for Eva at reception; the family runs the place themselves and that's what people come back for.
-And do the seaside-path walk into Chora at sunset — it's flat the whole way and the daily ritual to do.
+InsiderAgios Georgios's sand is browner and the water shallower than Agios Prokopios: better for families with small kids, less of a draw for couples.
+Ask for Eva at reception; the family runs the place themselves, and that's what people come back for.
+And do the seaside-path walk into Chora at sunset; it's flat the whole way, and the ritual worth repeating nightly.

 Top-tier & Architectural · from €550

 The Naxos flagship.
 Stone villas and suites on the hillside above Agios Prokopios, private pools, the long view down to the bay.
-Small Luxury Hotels member, family-run on their own land — there’s a working vineyard and cellar, and the olive oil comes from their own centuries-old groves.
+A Small Luxury Hotels member, family-run on their own land, with a working vineyard and cellar and olive oil pressed from their own centuries-old groves.
 The Greek tasting dinner is the splurge to book.

 What it's known for